-Firstly, institutions can use technology to provide customers with greater access to financial education through calculators and fun financial health check tools.
-This helps people budget, save, plan, and gain control of their finances, which will improve their quality of life, and have flow on effects to the wider community.
+Firstly, institutions can help their customers by using technology to provide greater access to financial education, through calculators, and fun financial health check tools.
+Increased financial education helps people budget, save, plan and gain control of their finances, which will improve their quality of life, and have flow on effects to the wider community.